 - Sharpen your networking skills and create a solid online presence.

 - Develop a habit of weighing the significance of every strategy you develop for business.
 Dry run different outputs from your plan and pick the optimal solution.
 This will hone your strategic thinking skills, which will become an intrinsic part of your process.

 - Be patient with your role in the organization.
 If it’s your entry role in HR, there may be a lot in the pool for you.
-Take time to learn all ins and outs of business while also advancing in your career as an HR professional.
+Take time to learn all ins and outs of business while also advancing in your career as a HR professional.

 - Get into HR Back Office and develop your skills as an administrative expert.

-- managing projects.
-As a junior personnel, you need to with small projects and pair up your strategies with the main goal.
+- Start managing projects.
+As a junior personnel, you need to start with small projects and pair up your strategies with the main goal.
 You’ll gain confidence as you move ahead, and before you know it, will be able to manage projects for the entire organization.

 - Nurture your skills in Talent Acquisition and Compensation and Benefits.
 This will add value and vital skills to your resume.